phetsims/kite/README.md

 By PhET Interactive Simulations http://phet.colorado.edu/

-NOTE: This repository has dependency on other repositories.
+NOTE: This repository has dependency on other dependencies.
 Those repositories much be checked out as siblings to this repository in your directory structure.

 Third-Party Dependencies